 We recommend Screaming Frog SEO Spider as the top technical SEO audit tool because it offers several technical audit-specific features to monitor the health of your SEO strategy accurately.
 You can download the free version to get started now.

-68% of online experiences start with a search engine.
-That means if you want to sell products, spread the word about a cause, get people to your event, attract readers for your blog, etc., people will most likely find you through search.
-Thus, you need a strong presence on search engines.
-And that is achieved through search engine optimization (SEO).
+43% of retail customer experiences start with a search engine.
+That means if you want to sell products, spread the word about a cause, get people to your event, attract readers for your blog, people will most likely find you through search.
+Thus, you need a strong presence on search engines and that is achieved through search engine optimization (SEO).

 The trouble is, everybody and her cat are using SEO to improve their online reach.
 But it doesn’t mean they’re using it effectively or even correctly.
 If you gain a comprehensive understanding of all facets of SEO, you can use it to your advantage.
 And it will pay off.
 60% of marketers say their inbound marketing efforts, such as content and SEO, bring in the highest quality leads.

 We’ve conducted multiple technical audits, and through much research, here are our top six SEO audit tools that are worth their weight in gold.
 Screaming Frog SEO Spider is the best option for most people because it has an excellent feature set and a robust free plan.
 Download the free version today to get started.

 - Screaming Frog SEO Spider — Best for websites with under 500 URLs

 - Semrush Site Audit — Best for large-scale enterprises

 - Google Search Console — Best for in-depth index analysis